Superalgos/Superalgos/README.md

 **NOTE FOR MAC USERS:** Depending on your setup, installing Git may be optional.
 The native XCode Command Line Developer Tools seems to work well.
 If you do install Git, we have tested Tim Harper's binary installer successfully.

 **Raspberry Pi Users:**
-send the SSH Terminal command to install git
+send the SSH Terminal command to install git.
+The most recent version of PiOS has Git already installed, so this may give you an error.
+The error will not affect your installation.
 ```
 sudo apt-get install git
 ```